varunjain203/carberrypi/README.md

 This repository is for creating your own raspberry pi based car dashcam.
 There are 2 Shell Scripts that manages the video recordings and their start-up.

-# record.sh - Record the video and store it under /home/pi/carberryshare/in-progress/
+# record.sh - Record the video and store it

 # welcome.sh - Present the Service Menu if user SSH into the carberrypi

 - The welcome menu is like service menu or Swiss knife to manage your recordings or change the mode of operation such as Recording (Default) OR Live Streaming.
 - When you SSH into the carberrypi, you will be presented a CarBerry DashCam MENU as follows: